screwtop/diskbench/Readme.txt

    cases in which sectors have already become unreadable, try ddrescue (another fine GNU utility from the Free Software Foundation).

-Interpreting the Results

-   There are lies, damned lies, and statistics, so the saying goes.
-It is virtually impossible to test the performance of one component of a computer system without being affected by other components.
-Disk benchmarks will be affected by the interface: for example, the bandwidth bottleneck for USB-connected drives is probably the interface, not the drive.
-On some systems, it may be impossible to avoid the effects of data caches and buffers, in particular those provided by the operating system, host adapter (if present), and the disk drive itself.
-Bridges in external drive enclosures may affect latency and bandwidth.
-   However, under ideal conditions and if you keep your skeptical hat on, you should be able to get results that are fairly close to the mark and reproducible.

 Compatibility